mattvernon/relayer-kit/README.md

 yarn kovan-server
 ```

-Note: If you are deploying your server to
+Note: If you are deploying your server to a hosted environment such as Heroku or AWS, you'll
+want to set the environment variables there.

 ## Frontend